jmtraver/jmtraver.github.io/index.md

 layout: home
 ---
 # Jennifer M. Traver
 Welcome!
-My name is Jen Traver.
-I am a Quantitative Psychology student at the [University of North Carolina - Chapel Hill](https://quantpsych.unc.edu/).
-I work with my advisor, [Patrick Curran](https://curran.web.unc.edu/) to study longitudinal methodology and applications to developmental theories.
+My name is Jen.
+I am a [Quantitative Psychology](https://quantpsych.unc.edu/) PhD student at UNC Chapel Hill working with [Patrick Curran](https://curran.web.unc.edu/).
+I study logitudinal structural equation modeling, longitudinal measurement, and quant method applications to developmental data.
+I am also interested in the dissemination of quantitative methods and will be continuously working to update this website with tutorials for various quantitative models.